Latest update – May 2025

-We’ve been advised that there are many objections - 1,100 and still counting.
-There have been important objections from Nottingham Wildlife Trust, Holme Pit Action Group, the Council’s own Landscape Officer, East Midlands Airport and Cadent (who manage the gas main at the site).
+On the plus side, there have been 1,162 objections so far.
+This includes important objections from Nottinghamshire Wildlife Trust, Holme Pit Action Group, the Council’s own Landscape Officer, East Midlands Airport and Cadent (who manage the gas main at the site).

 Why was there a second period of public consultation?